digitalservicebund/java-application-template/README.md

 ## Code quality analysis

-Continuous code quality analysis is done in the pipeline upon pushes to trunk.
+Continuous code quality analysis is performed in the pipeline upon pushing to trunk; it requires a token provided as `SONAR_TOKEN` repository secret that needs to be obtained from [https://sonarcloud.io].

 **To run the analysis locally:**